Ace-FT/ace-ft/readme.md

 **Step 3 -  Beneficiary notification (non-iExec service)**
-Users (recipients) can register their email addresses to get notified whenever a transfer is initiated with their 0x address as the beneficiary (i.e in iExec terms : when a dataset order has been placed for the download app for the user's 0x address as the `requesterrestrict` parameter).
+Users (recipients) can register their Telegram user IDs to get notified whenever a transfer is initiated with their 0x address as the beneficiary (i.e in iExec terms : when a dataset order has been placed for the download app for the user's 0x address as the `requesterrestrict` parameter).
-Such a notification mechanism is a must-have as it is not conceivable to browse to Ace's every minture to check if someone sent something to me.
+Such a notification mechanism is a must-have for best User Experience

 **Step 4 - (optional payment) and file download**
 Triggering the download application is handled with iExec SDK and protocol, including making the "payment" when monetization has been set as a governance condition.